gitextensions/GitExtensionsDoc/source/commit.rst

 Commit changes
 --------------

 Changes can be committed to the local repository.
-Unlike most other source control management systems you do not need to checkout files before you start editing.
+Unlike centralised source control management systems you do not need to checkout files before you start editing.
 You can just start editing files, and review all the changes you made in the commit dialog later.
 When you open the commit dialog, all changes are listed in the top-left.